 New and Returning Students

 In order to receive your disability-related services and accommodations at De Anza College you must first complete these steps:

 - See DSS Counselor

 Continuing APE Students

-In order to continue APE enrollment, students must complete a registration packet that is available at PE-13, Pool Shed, and DSPS Division office during the registration period.
+In order to continue APE enrollment, students must complete a registration form that is available through the Adapted Physical Education program.
 The registration packet contains these pages: